-Bhutan, best known as the last Shangrila, opened its doors to foreign tourism less than four decades ago.
+Bhutan is best known as the last Shangrila.
+The kingdom opened its doors to foreign tourism less than four decades ago.
 Bhutan has a strategy of ‘low volume- high quality’ tourism.
-For this reason, Bhutan a highly regarded destination amongst discerning travellers as it keeps Bhutan being overrun by mass tourism.
-Combine this fact with a land of stunning mountain views, terraced farmlands, unique architecture, dramatic river valleys, authentic Bhutanese lifestyle and ancient traditions; and you will not fall short of reasons for including Bhutan in must-visit travel plans.
+For this reason, Bhutan is a highly regarded destination amongst travellers as it keeps Bhutan being overrun by mass tourism.
+Now combine this fact with a land of stunning mountain views, terraced farmlands, unique architecture, dramatic river valleys, authentic Bhutanese lifestyle and ancient traditions; and you will not fall short of reasons for including Bhutan in must-visit travel plans.
 We explain below our top reasons to visit Bhutan.

 Witness Bhutanese Lifestyle